Alabama's Strange Senate Rivalry

 So why is Trump risking political capital on Strange if he thinks it’s all a mistake?

-“POTUS really didn't want to get involved in the primary,” one source close to Trump said in a text message.
-“He did first as a favor to Luther who swore he would support the POTUS’ agenda.
+“POTUS really didn’t want to get involved in the primary,” one source close to Trump said in a text message.
+“He did first as a favor to Luther who swore he would support the POTUS’s agenda.
 And secondly as a final outreach to McConnell.”

 “This is a referendum on McConnell and establishment,” the source said.
 “The base wants the person who will support Trump more, and not side with McConnell.”
 In Alabama, this source said, McConnell’s backing is now a “kiss of death.”